 This was still a lovely summer day that I went, and I always enjoy my time in cemeteries regardless if there is paranormal activity or not.

-- There are no posted hours for this cemetery, and I believe you can visit at any time, but be warned: I have also heard of people who investigated at night that were interrupted or forced to leave the cemetery by locals who didn’t want them there.
+Be warned: I have heard of people who investigated at night that were interrupted or forced to leave the cemetery by locals who didn’t want them there.
 (This is why I chose to go during the day.)